acodeidea/acodeidea.github.io/README.md

 | 11 | vue-html-to-paper  | 1.3.1   |

 ## Project setup

 After cloning the repo, do
 ```
 npm install
 ```

+## Customization

+The customization of this appication is based on the JSON data, which is located in the [public folder](https://github.com/acodeidea/acodeidea.github.io/tree/master/public).
+The [main_data.json](https://github.com/acodeidea/acodeidea.github.io/blob/master/public/main_data.json) file has the Expense Claim, Teams Finder, and Spinner data, which is used in the home page for navigation.

+<b>Expense Claim:</b>
+If you want to add new expense categories or modifying the existing categories, you can directly edit into this [expense_static_data.json](https://github.com/acodeidea/acodeidea.github.io/blob/master/public/expense_static_data.json) file.

+<b>Teams Finder & Spinner:</b>
+Like the expense claim, you're able to edit the teams list in the [teams_list.json](https://github.com/acodeidea/acodeidea.github.io/blob/master/public/teams_list.json) file.

+Note: Only the active data is visible for the both Teams Finder and Spinner.

 ### Compiles and hot-reloads for development

+To run this application in development server, do
 ```
 npm run serve
 ```